vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-Unsurprisingly, Flutter offers the ability to display static text on the screen using its `Text` widget.
-We will talk more and more about widgets as we go on but for now, it's enough to know that a widget is very similar to a SwiftUI view.
-Let's see the same example, but in Flutter:
+Flutter offers the ability to display static text on the screen using its `Text` widget.
+The example below shows the same `"Hello, World!"`, but in Flutter:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/rendering_text_flutter/lib/main.dart (SimpleText)"?> -->
 ```dart